Semantic memory: Neural correlates and biological workings

 Different diseases and disorders can affect the biological workings of semantic memory.
 A variety of studies have been done in an attempt to determine the effects on varying aspects of semantic memory.
-For example, Lambon, Lowe, & Rogers (2007) studied the different effects semantic dementia and herpes simplex virus encephalitis have on semantic memory.
+For example, Lambon, Lowe, & Rogers studied the different effects semantic dementia and herpes simplex virus encephalitis have on semantic memory.
 They found that semantic dementia has a more generalized semantic impairment.
 Additionally, deficits in semantic memory as a result of herpes simplex virus encephalitis tend to have more category-specific impairments.
-Other disorders that affect semantic memory - such as Alzheimer's disease - has been observed clinically as errors in naming, recognizing, or describing objects.
-Whereas researchers have attributed such impairment to degradation of semantic knowledge (Koenig et al. 2007).
+Other disorders that affect semantic memory, such as Alzheimer's disease, has been observed clinically as errors in naming, recognizing, or describing objects.
+Whereas researchers have attributed such impairment to degradation of semantic knowledge.

 Various neural imaging and research points to semantic memory and episodic memory resulting from distinct areas in the brain.
-Still other research suggests that both semantic memory and episodic memory are part of a singular declarative memory system, yet represent different sectors and parts within the greater whole.
+Other research suggests that both semantic memory and episodic memory are part of a singular declarative memory system, yet represent different sectors and parts within the greater whole.
 Different areas within the brain are activated depending on whether semantic or episodic memory is accessed.
-Certain experts are still arguing whether or not the two types of memory are from distinct systems or whether the neural imaging makes it appear that way as a result of the activation of different mental processes during retrieval.

 Disorders

-Category specific semantic impairments
+Category-specific semantic impairments

-Category specific semantic impairments are a neuropsychological occurrence in which an individual ability to identify certain categories of objects is selectively impaired while other categories remain undamaged.
-This condition can result in brain damage which can be widespread, patchy, or localized to a specific part of the brain.
-Research suggests that the temporal lobe, more specifically the structural description system might be responsible for category specific impairments of semantic memory disorders.
+Category-specific semantic impairments are a neuropsychological occurrence in which an individual ability to identify certain categories of objects is selectively impaired while other categories remain undamaged.
+This condition can result in brain damage that is widespread, patchy, or localized.
+Research suggests that the temporal lobe, more specifically the structural description system, might be responsible for category specific impairments of semantic memory disorders.